-Click here: http://www.betterphoto.com/
+Click here: http://www.betterphoto.com/.

-This particular school offers classes which include step by step instruction combined with videos for specific digital art techniques with the emphasis on digital painting and using Corel Painter and Adobe Photoshop software.
+This particular school offers classes that include step-by-step instruction combined with videos for specific digital art techniques, emphasizing digital painting and using Corel Painter and Adobe Photoshop software.

-Click here: http://www.digitalartacademy.com/
+Click here: http://www.digitalartacademy.com/.

 Lynda offers photography courses in Cameras + Gear, Documentaries, Lighting, Photo Assignments, Photo Assignments, and Printing + Sharing.
-In total including all their courses they offer over 1000 classes!
-For all you cheapos (like me) there is also a FREE 7 DAY TRIAL.
+In total, including all their courses, they offer over 1000 classes!
+For all you cheapos (like me), there is also a FREE 7 DAY TRIAL.

-Click here: http://www.lynda.com/
+Click here: http://www.lynda.com/.

-Click here: http://www.outdoorphotoworkshops.com/
+Click here: http://www.outdoorphotoworkshops.com/.

-On a closing note, Lets face it; everyone has their own style of learning and also how to fit learning into their lifestyle.
+On a closing note, let's face it; everyone has their own learning style and fits learning into their lifestyle.
 It depends on what you want to do!
-If you travel and work full time and have home responsibilities then an online course is just what you need.
+If you travel and work full time and have home responsibilities, then an online course is just what you need.